liubgithub/maptalks.snapto/README.md

 `setLayer(layer||maptalks.VectorLayer)` specify a layer which has geometries to snap to.

 `setGeometries(geometries||Array<maptalks.Geometry>)` specify a geometry collection to snap to.

+`bindDrawTool(drawtool||maptalks.DrawTool)` When interacting with a drawtool, you should bind the drawtool object to this snapto tool

 `enable()` start snap to.